apache/incubator-xtable/website/docs/bigquery.md

 you have two options:

 #### [Using Iceberg JSON metadata file to create the Iceberg BigLake tables](https://cloud.google.com/bigquery/docs/iceberg-tables#create-using-metadata-file):
-Apache XTable™ outputs metadata files for Iceberg target format syncs which can be used by BigQuery to read the BigLake tables.
+Apache XTable™ (Incubating) outputs metadata files for Iceberg target format syncs which can be used by BigQuery to read the BigLake tables.

 ```sql md title="sql"